 Failure to maintain properly slopes and fills: $2,500.00 per day for failure on graded slopes and fills to maintain an angle sufficient to retain vegetative cover or other adequate erosion control measures.

-Failure to protect exposed slopes: $2,500.00 per day for failure, within 15 working days or 30 calendar days of completion of any phase of grading, whichever period is shorter, to plant or otherwise provide exposed, graded slopes or fills with groundcover, devices, or structures sufficient to restrain erosion.
+Failure to protect exposed slopes: $2,500.00 per day for failure, within 14 calendar days of completion of any phase of grading, , to plant or otherwise provide exposed, graded slopes or fills with groundcover, devices, or structures sufficient to restrain erosion.

-Failure to provide adequate cover: $2,500.00 per day for failure, within 15 working days or 30 calendar days of competition of any phase of grading, whichever is shorter, to plant or otherwise provide exposed, graded slopes or fills with groundcover, devices, or structures sufficient to restrain erosion.
+Failure to provide adequate cover: $2,500.00 per day for failure, within 14 calendar days of competition of any phase of grading, , to plant or otherwise provide exposed, graded slopes or fills with groundcover, devices, or structures sufficient to restrain erosion.

 Failure to correct a violation after notice: $5,000.00 per day for failure to correct violation within the time limitations established in a notice of violation.